apache/www-site/content/licenses/cla-faq.md

 **Android users** need a third-party tool to fill and attach a signature.
 First, install a PDF tool such as **Adobe Acrobat**.
 These instructions may differ somewhat if you are not using Adobe Acrobat.

-1. Use your web browser to navigate to the [.PDF form](/licenses/contributor-agreements.html) and download it to a local file.
+1. Use your web browser to navigate to the [PDF form found here](/licenses/contributor-agreements.html) and download it to a local file.
 Open the file in the PDF tool.
 2. Fill the form fields using the keyboard.
 For the signature, use the **Edit** function and choose **Fill & Sign** to attach a signature.
 3. Save the completed form.